mgifford/drupal-security/src/web-server.rst

 Drupal has a number of processes that can be triggered by URLs.
 You may wish to block some of these using Apache so that they simply cannot be loaded from the web browser.
-Common processes to secure are update, install and cron, tasks which can all be triggered using drush:
+Common processes to secure are update, install and cron, tasks which can all be triggered using Drush:

 .. code-block:: apache